akitsuchiyagaito/ohbm-handson-test3/README.md

 Python is required.
 It is recommended to install and run the code in a virtual environment.

-1. install miniconda
+1. Install miniconda
-2. 2.
-Creat a new environment: 'conda create -n mypythonenv python=3.6'
+2. Creat a new environment: 'conda create -n mypythonenv python=3.6'
-3. 3.
-Activee environment: 'conda activate mypythonenv'
+3. Activee environment: 'conda activate mypythonenv'
-4. 4.
-Follow next steps
+4. Follow next steps

 Install required packages with 'pip':